SFDO-Tooling/CumulusCI/CONTRIBUTING.rst

 After a couple minutes, check for the new release's appearance at https://pypi.org/project/cumulusci/

-Next, head to the Release object that was autocreated in the GitHub repository, edit it, paste in the changelog notes and hit publish.
+Next, head to the Release object that was autocreated in the GitHub repository, edit it, paste in the changelog notes and hit publish.[#pandoc]_

 You can then create a pull request to update the `Homebrew Tap`_ by running this locally (note, it's important to do this as soon as possible after the release is published on PyPI, because PyPI is the source CumulusCI checks to see if a new version is available)::